khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 ---
 name: Button
-principle: Indicate distinct action and function.
+description: A button indicates a distinct action and executes a function.
+Text, icon, or a combination of the two express the action and are supported by the variant and occasionally a tooltip.
 figma: https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/Pajamas-UI-Kit?node-id=425%3A7
 docs: in-progress
 gitlab_ui: /components/button/code